 KariAnne of Thistlewood Farm transformed this thrifted dresser with new paint and pretty hardware.
 It is so pretty and feminine.
 Leftover paint would be perfect for a stencil project like this!

 5. Create abstract art

 Gosh, I really want to try this project.
 Tasha of Rufus & Henrietta Interiors used left over paint to create abstract artwork seen above.
 Her interpretation is spot on!
 Click on the photo above to see her inspo and the full tutorial.
 Also, I love the table, tile floor and everything in this room!

 Last but not least is Laurie’s cheerful accent wall.
 Over on her Poplolly Co. blog she shows how she used leftover paint as the jumping off point for a bathroom makeover.
 This project really got me thinking about using up all that left over paint sitting in the basement!
 Thanks Laurie!

 There you have it- 6 easy ways to use up extra paint!
-I had some more, but thought I would keep the list short.
 As I write this I can’t help think of even more uses!
 My basement paint shelf is a bit more cleaned up, but there is more to be used!
 Happy painting!

 Save “6 Easy Ways To Use Up Extra Paint”

 Hover over the image below to see the Pinterest icon for saving.